Lights, camera, action: Cop fires gun at actor portraying armed robber

-It wasn’t in the script, but real police officers fired shots at an actor portraying an armed robber during a film shooting Tuesday evening at a bar in central Indiana.
+It wasn’t in the script, but real police officers fired shots at an actor portraying an armed robber during a movie filming shooting Tuesday evening at a bar in central Indiana.

-Montgomery County Movies was filming a robbery scene at the Backstep Brewing Company on North Green Street in Crawfordsville, Indiana, just before 7 p.m., according to Indiana State Police.
+Montgomery County Movies was filming a robbery scene just before 7 p.m. at the Backstep Brewing Company on North Green Street in Crawfordsville, Indiana, according to Indiana State Police.

-It must have been realistic, because someone called 911 to report a possible armed robbery, and when Crawfordsville police arrived, “a subject came out with a ski mask on carrying a handgun, and a shot was fired by police,” a statement from ISP said.
+It must have been realistic, because someone called 911 to report a possible armed robbery, and when Crawfordsville police arrived, “a subject came out with a ski mask on carrying a handgun, and a shot was fired by police,” a statement from state police said.

-The subject, actually actor Jim Duff, was “backing out of the door with the mask on and still holding the gun,” which was actually a movie prop, ISP said.
+The subject, actually actor Jim Duff, was “backing out of the door with the mask on and still holding the gun,” which was actually a movie prop, police said.

 Then things got dicey.

-The officers told him to drop the gun, but the surprised actor just turned towards the officers, ISP said.
+The officers told him to drop the gun, but the surprised actor just turned towards the officers, police said.

 “The officers felt their lives were in danger and fired at the suspect.
 The subject dropped the gun and pulled off the mask while telling the officers this is a movie set.”